 I specialize in modeling source code using deep learning, software security, and program analysis.
 I work on bringing the power of them into making code bases secure, efficient, and defect-free.
-Take a look at my Ph.D. dissertation to learn more!
-You can also read my view points on the topic of deep learning for code and code security in my two-part blog post: Part 1 and Part 2.
+Take a look at my Ph.D. dissertation to learn more.

-I am currently a senior software engineer at CertiK, where I apply my deep learning and program analysis knowledge on finding major vulnerabilities in smart contracts.
-I have created various vulnerability detection tools to help security experts audit and harden solidity contracts.
-I have also engineered an AI-based vulnerability detection framework for Solidity from inception to deployment on the cloud.
-The performance of this framework has encouraged me to continue my research in the field of deep learning for code.
-One of the most rewarding experiences at CertiK has been mentoring an intern in the summer of 2023 to explore the potentials and constraints of GPT-3.5 for code property extraction.
+Previsouly, I was a Senior Software Engineer at CertiK, where I applied my deep learning and program analysis knowledge on finding major vulnerabilities in smart contracts.
+I created various vulnerability detection tools to help security experts audit and harden solidity contracts.
+I also engineered an AI-based vulnerability detection framework for Solidity from inception to deployment on the cloud.
+The performance of this framework encouraged me to continue my research in the field of deep learning for code.
+One of the most rewarding experiences at CertiK was mentoring an intern in the summer of 2023 to explore the potentials and constraints of GPT-3.5 for code property extraction.
+You can read my view points on the topic of deep learning for code and code security in my two-part blog post: Part 1 and Part 2.

-As part of my recent research (ICLR'22), I proposed a deep learning technique called CodeTrek that leverages relational databases to robustly represent code.
+As part of my research (ICLR'22), I proposed a deep learning technique called CodeTrek that leverages relational databases to robustly represent code.
 The result is not only a uniform representation of any program information, but also the ability to use SQL-style queries to enrich that information.
 To better benefit from this rich structural and semantic information, I also developed a guided graph-walk mechanism to extract relevant context.
 CodeTrek's code understanding models are robust and better at predicting real-world bugs.

 Prior to modeling source code, I worked on debloating code bases to reduce software vulnerabilities.
 Debloating can be beneficial for many types of software because they often contain unnecessary features that would compromise security.
 Below are two systems I developed for debloating:

-• For program-level debloating, I developed Chisel, a framework for reducing programs using user-defined high-level specifications.
+- For program-level debloating, I developed Chisel, a framework for reducing programs using user-defined high-level specifications.
 Chisel relies on reinforcement learning to accelerate large-scale program reduction.
 Currently, this research is being transitioned from a prototype to a full-fledged product by GrammaTech.

-• In order to scale-up software debloating, I created a package-oriented framework called PacJam, which efficiently removes dependent packages while maintaining software functionality, preventing zero-day attacks.
+- In order to scale-up software debloating, I created a package-oriented framework called PacJam, which efficiently removes dependent packages while maintaining software functionality, preventing zero-day attacks.
 For instance, VLC Media Player alone can perform the same function with 45% fewer packages than those that are installed by Debian Package Manager.
 The situation is even more dire in the Firefox web browser.
 PacJam enables adaptive and secure management of dependent packages, as well as mitigation of newly discovered security vulnerabilities without compromising the application's functionality.

 Producing better software is not just about the tools; it is also about the people who use them to develop software.
 It is imperative to make technologies such as program reasoning more accessible to developers of all backgrounds.
 To this end, I assisted in designing the first software analysis course at the University of Pennsylvania.
 Students from all over the world have studied this course online and on-campus since 2019.
 Since the Fall of 2019, I have been a teaching assistant for the course.
 I also presented a tutorial on building program reasoning tools using Z3 constraint solver and LLVM compiler infrastructure at POPL'20.